GrahamLea/SodaTest/README.md

 Tasks on the Roadmap
 --------------------

-A roadmpa of features that it might make sense to add in the medium termis listed in [Roadmap.md](https://github.com/GrahamLea/SodaTest/blob/master/Roadmap.md).
+A roadmap of features that it might make sense to add in the medium termis listed in [Roadmap.md](https://github.com/GrahamLea/SodaTest/blob/master/Roadmap.md).

 If you think you'd like to try your hand at helping out with some of this stuff, get in touch!